Grants and Awards

-The deadline for most of the grants is February 14, 2014.
-The deadline for Scholarship of Teaching and Learning Grants occurs twice during the academic year, October 18, 2013 and February 14, 2014.
+The deadline for most of the grants is the third Friday in February; in 2015 the deadline will be February 20.
+The deadline for Scholarship of Teaching and Learning Grants will be on October 31, 2014.
 The Annual Intensive Writing Essay Prizes deadline is usually the first week in March.
 Please see the programs below for more information and specific deadlines, and contact us with any questions.

 Project Engage Fellows will develop a new service-learning course to be taught once before the year 2015 and twice between the years 2015 and 2020.
 Deadline: February 20, 2015.

 SOTL grants provide funding to support research projects on teaching and learning at IUB.
 Awards: $2,000, $5,000, or $12,000.
 Deadline: October 31, 2014.

 The Service-Learning Program at IUB welcomes nominations for our 2014-15 ACE Award for Exceptional Facilitation of Service-Learning.
 This award recognizes exceptional ACEs who have demonstrated an outstanding commitment to the facilitation of service-learning at their agencies.
 Deadline: February 20, 2015, for the 2014-2015 academic year.

 Service-Learning Faculty Fellows will be part of a learning community that explores issues related to service-learning and community-based research and will also serve as a resource for other instructors considering adopting a service-learning pedagogy or developing a community-based research design.
 Award: $1,000.
 Deadline: February 20, 2015, for the 2015-2016 academic year.